Do Go On - 361 - The Hollywood Bandit

 That's fantastic.

-I was already thinking before, I'm like, I can't wait till the show ends so I can compliment Jess on her panther riff.
+I was already thinking before I'm like, I can't wait to the show end so I can compliment Jess on her panther riff.

 But that's just been bumped from number one spot.